 Fed reports slowing US economic activity due to virus surge

-A Federal Reserve survey of business conditions around the country has found that economic activity in several regions was slowing in November as coronavirus cases surged
+A Federal Reserve survey of business conditions around the country has found that economic activity in several regions slowed in November as coronavirus cases surged

 The report said that most districts found that local businesses' optimism has “waned,” with many citing concerns about the wave of virus cases and renewed lockdown restrictions.
 The report also said there was concern about the looming expiration dates for government support programs, including extended unemployment benefits and the moratoriums that have been in place on evictions and foreclosures.